JoeKnittel/joeknittel.github.io/_posts/2021-01-23-Composing-Our-First-Jupyter-Notebook.md

 Looks pretty good for a first notebook.

 For extra credit, try adding some HTML tags to your markdown cells to provide even more elaborate formatting.
-Additionally, you might want to see if you can go through the pandas documentation to find out how to adjust the year labels in our bar graph to not contain quotation marks.

 Other than that, our first notebook is complete.
 Let's see how we can share our analysis with other people.